AirLifeGoa/ML-service/README.md

 | `station` | `string` | **Required** Select the datasource to train model |
 | `save_predictions`      | `string` | **Required** Boolean value, saves predictions to DB if set true |

+## Contributing

+We welcome contributions of any size! please follow the below link of google docs to get more info about taking on new tasks.

+Future Extension(#)

+Got stuck.
+For any more info contact us

+Divyansh K - 6204991800 or mail at - me@divyanx.com
+Pranav B - 9390062480  or mail at - pranavbalijapelly@gmail.com